Go to where the silence is. --Amy Goodman, Democracy Now!

 2019 Betsy DeVos’ ‘School Choice’ Movement Isn’t Social Justice.
 It’s a Return to Segregation, included in the collection ¿Educación? ¿QUÉ EDUCACIÓN? by Adam Bessie, MORATA.
 Madrid, Spain

-2018 Illustration for Handbook on Human Rights and Screening in Border Security and Management, United Nations Office of Counter- Terrorism, NY
+2018 Illustration for Handbook on Human Rights and Screening in Border Security and Management, United Nations Office of Counter- Terrorism, New York

 2018 Illustration and design for Pocketbook on Human Rights and Screening in Border Security and Management, United Nations Office of Counter-Terrorism, New York